Ratimon/haskell-abstract-algeba-practice/README.md

         - (B + C) · A = (B · A) + (C · A)

 So, square matrices of real numbers under addition and multiplication indeed satisfy these properties and are considered a ring.

+### Fields

+23. It isn’t possible to construct a trivial field using one element.

+Why is that the case?

+Hint: how many identity elements are needed?
+Hint: remember, the definition of a field is that the zero element is removed.
+An empty set cannot be a group.